 Even more recently, in 2011 several surrogacy records were broken when the oldest-ever surrogate mother, 61, carried her own grandchild.

 Surrogacy, both traditional and gestational has aided families for centuries.
 The practice has developed from a rarely documented occurrence thousands of years ago, to a rapidly growing and viable option for having children.
-In fact, we just celebrated the birth of our 1500th baby through our surrogacy and egg donation programs!
+In fact, we just celebrated 25 years in business and the birth of our 2500th baby through our surrogacy and egg donation programs!
 At this pace, we can only imagine what the future holds for surrogacy.